bob-606/5.easa.fi/README.md

 ## 91. All aerodynamic forces can be considered to act on a single point.
 This point is called...
-All aerodynamic forces can be considered to act on a single point.
-This point is called...
 - center of gravity.
 - ***center of pressure.***
 - lift point.